jacopen/cf-php-buildpack-binary-build-scripts/README.md

 The builds are performed inside virtual machines managed by Vagrant.
 You can run the builds on your local machine using VirtualBox or VMware Fusion, or remotely on DigitalOcean.

-### Usage (VirtualBox)
+### Usage

+#### VirtualBox / VMware Fusion

  1. Install [Vagrant](http://www.vagrantup.com/) on your local machine.
- 1. Install [VirtualBox](https://www.virtualbox.org/) on your local machine.
+ 1. Install [VirtualBox](https://www.virtualbox.org/) or [VMware Fusion](http://www.vmware.com/products/fusion) on your local machine.
+ 1. If using VMware Fusion, also install the [Vagrant provider](https://www.vagrantup.com/vmware) for it.
  1. Clone this repository.
- 1. Change directories to your newly-cloned repository (`cd cf-php-buildpack-binary-build-scripts`) and run `vagrant up`.
-This will download and boot 3 Ubuntu virtual machines: 10.04 Lucid, 12.04 Precise, and 14.04 Trusty
- 1. Run `vagrant ssh lucid -c /vagrant/build/run_local.sh` to start the build.
-Instead of `lucid` you may use the same command with `precise` or `trusty`.

-This will run the build script, which handles everything else.
-See the `run_local.sh` script below for more details.

-### Usage (VMware Fusion)

- 1. Install [Vagrant](http://www.vagrantup.com/) on your local machine.
- 1. Install [VMware Fusion](http://www.vmware.com/products/fusion/) on your local machine.
- 1. Install the [VMware provider for Vagrant](http://www.vagrantup.com/vmware) by following [these instructions](http://docs.vagrantup.com/v2/vmware/installation.html).
- 1. Clone this repository.
- 1. Change directories to your newly-cloned repository (`cd cf-php-buildpack-binary-build-scripts`) and run `vagrant up --provider=vmware_fusion`.
-This will download and boot 3 Ubuntu virtual machines: 10.04 Lucid, 12.04 Precise, and 14.04 Trusty
+ 1. Change directories to your newly-cloned repository (`cd cf-php-buildpack-binary-build-scripts`) and run `./build/run_vagrant.sh all`.
+This will cycle through three Ubuntu virtual machines: 10.04 Lucid, 12.04 Precise, and 14.04 Trusty.
+On each machine, it will build the binaries and copy them to a sub-folder of the `output` directory.
+When complete the packages will all reside there.
- 1. Run `vagrant ssh lucid -c /vagrant/build/run_local.sh` to start the build.
-Instead of `lucid` you may use the same command with `precise` or `trusty`.

-This will run the build script, which handles everything else.
-See the `run_local.sh` script below for more details.

-### Usage (DigitalOcean)
+To see what happens on each vm, refer to the `run_local.sh` script below.

+#### DigitalOcean

  1. Install [Vagrant](http://www.vagrantup.com/) on your local machine.
  1. Install the [Digital Ocean provider for Vagrant](https://github.com/smdahlen/vagrant-digitalocean): `vagrant plugin install vagrant-digitalocean`